carevicm/arbutuscollege-react-coding/react_intro/README.md

 add one button element with the text “OK”
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
-File: task_2/dashboard/src/, task_2/dashboard/src/App.js
+File: task_2/dashboard/src/App.jsx
-Please review your task manually with the following checklist task_2/dashboard/src/App.js contains a label and input for the email
+Please review your task manually with the following checklist npm start does not show any lint errors

-0/5 pts
+10/5 pts
-3. Modify the Notifications
+4. test the sigin form
 mandatory
+Score: 100.00% (Checks completed: 100.00%)
+Let’s test the new form.

+Update the App.spec.js file to add the below tests:

+Check whether the App component render 2 inputs elements Check whether the App component render 2 lables elements with the text Email and Password Check whether the App component render a button with the text ‘OK’
+Tips:

+You can use regex to handle insensitive case when match an element with its text content.
+Repo:

+GitHub repository: arbutuscollege-web_react
+Directory: react_intro
+File: task_2/dashboard/src/App.spec.js

+4/2 pts
+5. Modify the Notifications
+mandatory
+Score: 100.00% (Checks completed: 100.00%)
 in task_2/dashboard/src/utils.js:

-Create a function named getLatestNotification that returns the following string: <strong>Urgent requirement</strong> - complete by EOD in task_2/dashboard/src/Notifications.js in the Notifications div:
+Create a function named getLatestNotification that returns the following string: <strong>Urgent requirement</strong> - complete by EOD in task_2/dashboard/src/Notifications.jsx in the Notifications div:

 add a button element with inline styling (without using the CSS file): show button on right side of notifications box